otacon239/PS_HelloWorld/tutorial/tutorial.md

 Follow the instructions step-by-step. *Slowly.* I had a lot of trouble here since it was my first go around with this, but just read everything on the page and follow each step carefully.
 Something I should mention briefly, although it will apply to few, I happen to use an alternative shell that's not `bash`, so I would occasionally run into weirdness.
 If you do that yourself, just save yourself the hassle and use `bash`.

 Once you've followed the steps on the Toolchain Setup, follow the [Get ESP-IDF](https://esp-idf.readthedocs.io/en/latest/get-started/index.html#get-started-get-esp-idf) link.
 I recommend following the steps outlined in the `hello_world` project just to make sure everything compiles.
 Once it comes back without any errors, you can safely delete your `hello_world` folder.
-However, you can skip the steps talking about enabling permissions for `/dev/tty0` and the parts about flashing since we're going to be uploading the files for our code.
+However, you can skip the steps talking about enabling permissions for `/dev/tty0` and the parts about flashing since we're going to be uploading the files for our code via WiFi.
 You can simply do the following to test that creating the project folder worked:

 ```bash
 cd ~/esp/hello_world